SJElizalde/quick-asyncNet/docs/GUIDE.md

     -- Begin download
     ahttp.downloadURL("http://www.google.com/favicon.ico", "google_favicon.ico")

 **IMPORTANT:** For performance reasons, Async HTTP has a hard limit to concurrent downloads.
 This limit is **5 (FIVE CONCURRENT OPERATIONS)**.
-Calls to **downloadURL** while already processing 5 other requests will result in no action whatsoever, with no feedback of any type.
+Calls to *downloadURL* while already processing 5 other requests will not call, enqueue or store the request in any way, returning "false" to the caller as a warning.
 Be sure to enforce this limit in your LUA implementation.

 **HTTP EVENTS:**